Virginia Security Deposit Laws

 How much should landlords charge as security deposit?

 Under Virginia law, property owners are limited in the amount of the security deposit they can charge their renters.
-The highest amount of money you can charge your renters shouldn’t exceed two months rent.
-So, for example, if you’re charging your renters $1,500 in monthly rent, then the maximum security deposit you collect should be no more than $3,000.
+The highest amount of money a landlord can charge their renters shouldn’t exceed two months rent.
+So, for example, if a landlord is charging their renters $1,500 in monthly rent, then the maximum deposit the landlord can collect should be no more than $3,000.

 Furthermore, a tenant cannot use their deposit as last months rent in Virginia, unless both you and your tenant agree to do so in writing.